RatchetModding/Replanetizer/README.md

 Not all parts of Replanetizer work on non-Windows platform, notably some of the UI functions do not.

-To build and run Replanetizer, you need both mono, msbuild and dotnet core installed.
+To build and run Replanetizer, you need both Mono and .NET core installed.

 To get started, clone this repository, and execute the following commands:

- - `dotnet restore`
- - `dotnet build LibReplanetizer`
+ - `dotnet build`
- - `msbuild Replanetizer`
  - `cd Replanetizer`
- - `mono bin/Debug/RatchetEdit.exe`
+ - `mono bin/Debug/net472/RatchetEdit.exe`

 When we get all dependencies and WinForms running on .NET core, the dependency on Mono can hopefully be dropped.